jpetazzo/jpetazzo.github.io/_posts/2020-06-27-streaming-part-4-linux.markdown

 on a 25 frames per second video stream.
 Whatever.

+### Using a phone as a webcam in OBS

+With the technique described above, your phone is now a webcam (technically, a V4L2 device) that can be used with any Linux application, including OBS.

+But there is another way to use the phone as a webcam, specifically with OBS.
+The app on the phone is exposing an MJPEG stream that can be shown in a browser.
+OBS can use a browser as a source.
+So you can display a browser in OBS, and in that browser, open the camera stream.

+You need to install the OBS "linuxbrowser" plugin.
+(I've generally seen it packaged separately.)
+Then, in OBS, add a source of type "Linux Browser".
+Change the URL to be http://192.168.1.123:8080/video (adapt to your phone's IP address, of course) and you should be set.

+I don't know if this approach is better or worse than going through `ffmpeg` and V4L2 loopback.
+While `ffmpeg` and V4L2 loopback involve a few more steps, it's likely that their code is a bit more optimized than the one in the OBS Linux Browser;
+but that's just a completely unsupported guess from me.
+Try them and see what works best for you!

 ## All hands on the Stream Deck

 Getting the [Stream Deck] to work on Linux was